jamtur01/GoogleTranslate.spoon/README.md

-# GoogleTranslate Spoon
+# Translate Spoon

 ## Overview

-GoogleTranslate is a Spoon for [Hammerspoon](http://www.hammerspoon.org/) that provides quick and easy access to Google's translation service.
+Translate is a Spoon for [Hammerspoon](http://www.hammerspoon.org/) that provides quick and easy access to DeepL or Google's translation service.
 It includes a menu bar integration, translation history, language selection UI, and more.

 ## Features

-- Translate text using Google Translate API
+- Translate text using Google Translate API or DeepL's translation API.
 - Menu bar integration for quick access to translation features
 - Translation history accessible from the menu bar
 - UI for selecting source and target languages